 Understanding Pension Payout Options

-These benefits are usually based on your age at retirement, your years of service, and your average earnings with the company.
+Your pension benefits are usually based on your age at retirement, your years of service, and your average earnings with the company.

 ⊕